jdber1/opendrop/docs/mvp/using-mvp.md

 `Model` nor `View` has a reference to the `Presenter`.

-The `Model`, `IView`, and `Presenter` classes should be independent to the GUI library used for the user interface, code for this should be in the `View`.
+The `Model`, `IView`, and `Presenter` classes should be independent to the GUI library used for the user interface; instead, this should be in the `View` class.

 View/Presenter Lifecycle
 ------------------------

-In a `View`/`Presenter` pair, the `View` is first initialised, followed by the `Presenter`, passing in the `Model` object and `View` object as arguments.
+In a `View`/`Presenter` pair, the `View` is first initialised, followed by the `Presenter`, which is passed the `Model` and `View` objects as arguments to the constructor.
 The `Model` object is created at the start of the application and is shared among all the `Presenter` objects.

-When a `Presenter` and `View` is first created, their `setup()` methods are called.
-Since `View`s are the first to be initialised, `Presenter.setup()` is always called after `View.setup()`.
+When a `Presenter` and `View` is first created, their `setup()` methods are called. `View`s are the first to be initialised, and so `Presenter.setup()` is always called after `View.setup()`.

 When a `View` is destroyed, its `teardown()` method is called.
-Its `Presenter` is then destroyed and its `teardown()` method is subsequently called as well.
+Its `Presenter` is then subsequently destroyed and its `teardown()` method is called as well.

-The `Presenter` is never destroyed directly, the `View` is always the object that is destroyed. `Presenter` has a handler that connects to the `View`'s destroy event, the handler will call the appropriate destroy method on the `Presenter` whenever the `View` is destroyed.
+The `Presenter` is never destroyed directly, the `View` is always the object that is destroyed. `Presenter` has a handler that connects to the `View`'s destroy event, the handler will then call the private destroy method on the `Presenter` whenever the `View` is destroyed.

 How to use
 ----------

-The `Application`, `Model`, `View`, and `Presenter` classes are intended to be subclassed.
-As the `Application` and `View` classes do not provide any implementation or GUI libraries, they should be subclassed into `GtkApplication` and `GtkView` for example, and your actual implementations should further subclass those (see the sample application).
+The `Application`, `Model`, `IView`, `IView` and `Presenter` classes are intended to be subclassed.

+As the `Application` and `View` classes do not provide any implementation of GUI libraries, they should be subclassed into, for example, `GtkApplication` and `GtkView`, and your actual implementations should further subclass those (see the sample application).

 Subclassing `Presenter` is as follows: